Indigenous Community-Based Climate Monitoring Program: funded projects from 2022 to June 2024

 Partner Community Project title Project description Start date End date Total program contributions

-Little Salmon/Carmacks First Nation Little Salmon/Carmacks First Nation Stream and Creek Discharge Measurement/Water Quality and the effects of Climate Change Funding to establish climate change monitoring stations on the Mount Nansen and Free Gold roads to gain a better understanding of the possible climate change effects in this heavily mined area with increasing mineral developments.
+Little Salmon/Carmacks First Nation Little Salmon/Carmacks First Nation Stream and Creek Discharge Measurement/Water Quality and the Effects of Climate Change Funding to establish climate change monitoring stations on the Mount Nansen and Free Gold roads to gain a better understanding of the possible climate change effects in this heavily mined area with increasing mineral developments.
+This project is co-funded with Indigenous Services Canada's Lands and Economic Development Program.
 2021 to 2022 2023 to 2024 $250,000

 Carcross/Tagish First Nation Carcross/Tagish First Nation Expanded Climate Monitoring in Carcross/Tagish First Nation Territory Funding to support the expansion of Carcross/Tagish First Nation's community-based climate monitoring program.
 Funding for additional weather stations to better understand regional fire risk.
 Support for purchase of water quality monitoring equipment, personal protective equipment, drones, ice augers and sleds for permafrost layer network sampling near a historic mine.
 2021 to 2022 2024 to 2025 $63,137